Hamas says it will only release American-Israeli hostage if truce agreement is implemented

 Israel has cast doubt on Hamas' offer

-There was no immediate comment from Israel, where government offices were closed for the weekly Sabbath.
-Israeli Prime Minister Benjamin Netanyahu’s office on Friday accused Hamas of “manipulation and psychological warfare” when the offer was initially made, before Hamas spelled out the conditions.
+There was no immediate comment on Hamas' offer from Israel, where government offices were closed for the weekly Sabbath.
+Prime Minister Benjamin Netanyahu’s office on Friday accused Hamas of “psychological warfare” after the initial offer, before the militant group spelled out the conditions.

 The United States said it presented on Wednesday a proposal to extend the ceasefire a few more weeks as the sides negotiate a permanent truce.
 It said Hamas was claiming flexibility in public while privately making “entirely impractical” demands.